The new Slack platform and the features described below are in beta and under active development.

 Property Description

-event_timestamp A UNIX timestamp in seconds indicating when this event was dispatched.
+A Unix timestamp in seconds indicating when this event was dispatched.

 Each type of event has unique sub-properties within the data property.
 You can pass these values on to your workflows.
-See the example below the event types.
+See the example below.

 Event types